limeixin/hiddencli/README.md

         ---------------
-        name    used in <COMMAND> for key name, and used in <PARAM> for ? info help    used in <COMMAND> for key description, and used in <PARAM> for param ptype   used in <PARAM> for check param value.
+        name    used in <COMMAND> for key name, and used in <PARAM> for ? info help    used in <COMMAND> for key description, and used in <PARAM> for param

         not must set attrib
         -------------------
+        ptype   used in <PARAM> for check param value. replace used in <ACTION>, if replace="True", input cmd line not as arguments of <ACTION> node.text.
-        optional    used in <COMMAND> and <PARAM>, if optional="true", the cmd key or param is optional, default is false.
+#        optional    used in <COMMAND> and <PARAM>, if optional="true", the cmd key or param is optional, default is false.
 #        require_arg used in <COMMAND>, if require_arg="true", this cmd key must follow param. default is false.
-        interrupt   used in <ACTION> , it can "true" or "false", for interrupt cmd callback running. default is false. builtin     used in <ACTION>, if if builtin="true", <ACTION> need not callback, it run user input directly. if builtin="false", it run callback program and user input as param of callback. default is false. shebang     used while builtin="true" in <ACTION>, for example: shebang="/bin/bash" 3)text
+#        interrupt   used in <ACTION> , it can "true" or "false", for interrupt cmd callback running. default is false.
+#        builtin     used in <ACTION>, if if builtin="true", <ACTION> need not callback, it run user input directly.
+#                    if builtin="false", it run callback program and user input as param of callback. default is false.
+#        shebang     used while builtin="true" in <ACTION>, for example: shebang="/bin/bash"
+    3)text
         text used for <ACTION>, it is callback program name, for example: <ACTION>exec_cmd</ACTION>